MIT’s bold plan to save the Maldives–and the world

 The 1,192 coral islands that form the 26 atolls of the Maldives are sinking into the Arabian Sea at an alarming rate.
 The 2007 Intergovernmental Panel of Climate Change report predicted that sea levels for the country will rise about 23 inches by 2100, which means that 200 islands will sink, and the others will suffer greatly.

-The MIT Self-Assembly Lab team and Invena want to change the course.
+The MIT Self-Assembly Lab team — Nitzan Zilberman, Heather Nelson, Amelia Wong, Emile Therault-Shay, Bjorn Sparrman, Schendy Kernizan, Jared Laucks, and Skylar Tibbits — and the Invena’s Maldives team — Sarah Dole, Hassan Maniku, Ali Amir, Mommo Maniku, Fahad Shiham — want to change the course.
 Together, they are testing a system of underwater structures that look like two walls in an X plan.
 Strategically positioned according to currents, these structures will use the energy of waves to accumulate sand in different locations.
 They want to use this technology, which builds on the experience of the Self-Assembly Lab work for nearly a decade, to grow new islands and rebuild existing beaches.

 “All of our work is based on taking simple materials, activating them with forces in their environment, like heat, moisture, pressure, wind, waves etc, in order to promote their structures to transform/assemble/reconfigure and otherwise do awesome things that they otherwise wouldn’t do,” Tibbits explains.